Collector of Revenue, Allen Icet

 When can the bidder acquire a deed or possess the property?

-The bidder cannot claim the Collector’s Deed for at least one year after the sale.
-They will be issued a Purchase Certificate following the auction and then must perform certain actions as outlined in statute.
-After the one year redemption period has expired, the bidder may submit a Request for Deed.
-(RSMo §140.405)
+The successful bidder will be issued a Purchase Certificate following the auction and then must perform certain actions as outlined in statute.
+Once complete, evidence of those actions must be submitted to the Collector as a Request for Deed.
+(RSMo §140.405).
+If the all requirements have been met, a Collector's deed will be issued.

 Possession prior to receiving a deed is described in RSMo §140.310.
 It is recommended that you consult with your attorney before attempting to enforce any rights granted to you under this section of the statutes.